amichael7/go-api-toy/README.md

 # Explanation

-The code is written on the local system then copied into the docker builder.
-The builder is then , but the docker image is used to compile then run the code.
+*Two-stage build.* The code is written on the local system then copied into the docker builder.
+The builder is a full golang docker image that is used to compile the code.
+The builder image is then discarded and the compiled binaries are placed into a minimal image (called scratch).

-In order to facilitate the quick deployment of the app, I wrote a shell script for convenience to handle some of the messy internal workings.
+*shell script.* In order to facilitate the quick deployment of the app, I wrote a shell script for convenience to handle some of the messy internal workings.
-The internal configuration (specifically the internal port number, image name, and image tag) are all configured within the app script.
+The internal configuration (specifically the container internal port number, image name, and image tag) are all configured within the app script.

 # Tricks